Nail the Interview: 8 Proven Tips for Job Interview Success

 Don’t answer too many questions.
 An interviewer doesn’t expect you to give your full opinion on an issue, make an accurate prediction, or recommend a course of action.

-Your ability to read a situation is a valuable skill and it’s not the job interviewer’s job to measure your degree of success.
+Your ability to read a situation is a valuable skill, and it’s not the job interviewer’s job to measure your degree of success.

-An interview is a brief time period to learn and grow.
+An interview is a brief period to learn and grow.
 As soon as you understand something or can explain it to the interviewer, ask more questions or get feedback.

 Don’t give up.
 Interview more than one company.
 All the job interviews are not worth taking.